Pain Signals and Nervous System Performance: What Your Body Is Actually Telling You

 There's a difference between pain that means damage and pain that means adaptation.
 Soreness after training?
 That's information.
 Sharp shooting pain that doesn't fade?
 Different story.
 But here's what happens when men don't know the difference: they treat all discomfort like danger.
 The nervous system gets trained to panic.
 Every twinge becomes a threat.
 The body tightens.
 Movement shrinks.
 Life gets smaller.

 This is where the body breaking down mindset starts.
 Not from injury.
 From misreading the signal over and over until the body stops trusting itself.
 The elbows scream.
 The lower back grinds.
 The wrists ache doing basic things.
 And instead of asking what the pain is saying, most men either push through like idiots or shut down completely.
 Both paths lead to the same place: a body that doesn't work and a mind that's lost the plot.
+What it actually takes to rebuild starts with learning to read the signal correctly.

 The Field Report Method